Choice Equals Life

 If we could just as easily choose between eating or not eating, if both choices seemed equally desirable and good, our lives would be very scary indeed.
 Every day would be a battle within ourselves: "Should I eat, or shouldn't I eat?"
 In the end, many people might even choose to starve!

 Imagine if all our actions involved such choice.
-We'd be a nervous wreck by the time we got to the office!
+We'd be nervous wrecks by the time we got to the office!

 Such a life, though, would be thrilling and exciting beyond words.
 It's the kind of life mercenaries sell themselves for, the excitement of having to think through the most mundane of actions: "Maybe there's a land mine under my boot.
 Or maybe the car is booby-trapped."